How to Deodorize a House: Attack the Root Cause Before Your Home Hits the Market

 However, it’s easy to go overboard with artificial smells that are overwhelmingly strong or make buyers wonder if you’re trying to hide something.
 Avoid plug-in air fresheners or sprays, and instead stick to smells on the neutral end of the spectrum.

-You’re best off going with a natural, subtle citrus scent.
-Add a few drops of lemon or orange essential oils to a spray bottle as a mister, put some small pieces of citrus rinds down the garbage disposal, or simmer sliced citrus fruit over the stove in water.
+For a fresh, subtle citrus scent, try a natural approach.
+Add a few drops of lemon or orange essential oil to a spray bottle for a quick mist, toss small citrus rinds down the garbage disposal, or simmer sliced citrus in water on the stove.

 The bottom line is that foul odors can be a major deterrent to buyers.
 Investing in preventing and removing unpleasant smells is a sure way to increase your home’s value, marketability, and appeal.